coderefinery/testing/content/guide.md

 ### Structure of the lesson

-#### Concepts
+#### Motivation and concepts

-After the Motivation episode, the lesson continues with a walkthrough of important concepts in software testing (unit tests, integration tests, test-driven development etc).
-At the end of the Concepts episode there's a link to the Quick Reference where learners can find a list of available testing frameworks for different languages.
+The former "motivation" and "concepts" episodes have been combined into one.
+Previously, the lesson was described as quite dogmagtic and without enough time for exercises.
+When teaching, try to give some of the benefits, but without being too long about it.
+The quick reference has more details on language-specific things.

 #### Testing locally

 After introducing the concepts the lesson becomes hands-on in the Testing Locally episode.
 The pytest example there can be done as type-along and the optional exercise "Testing with numerical tolerance" can be left as homework.
+The end-to-end test may be hard for many people who can't script other programs, but it provides something that can keep advanced people interested for longer.

 #### Automated testing (or full-cycle collaborative workflow)